OCA/sale-workflow/sale_payment_term_interest/README.rst

 To configure this module, you need to:

  * Go to *Invoicing > Configuration > Payment Terms*
- * On the lines of the payment terms, you can configure an interest rate.
-It is based on the number of days.
+ * On the lines of the payment terms, you can configure an annual interest rate.
+The interest fee is based on the number of term days.

 Usage
 =====